top of page

 Care is a huge theme within my work.
 In 2020 I began my Spaces of Care project, where my research into inclusive digital innovation helped me develop my guiding design principles.
 That research has deepened and morphed into many parts of my work, now informing the whole of what I do and why I set up my new creative studio so explicitly investigating care-practices.

-I've also been delighted to explore this in depth over the last few years with Josephine Gyasi at Knowle West Media Centre where we co-curated Creativity + Care.
-Our co-created programme explored pleasure activism and care in production processes and in the creative sector, working alongside local and international artists.
+In 2021-2023 I worked with Josephine Gyasi at Knowle West Media Centre where we co-curated Creativity + Care, which built on Spaces of Care and Josephine's practices as a Community Producer.
+Our co-created programme explored pleasure activism and care in production processes and in the creative sector, working alongside local, national and international artists.
 From this research, we created the A-Z of Care Cards - an accessible toolkit for embedding more care into creative work/our wider lives.

 change

-As Critical Agitator and Researcher on Rising’s Resourcing Racial Justice programme, I supported our BIPOC community and staff, and devised and implemented strategies of rest and care through action research working with our community and critical friends and supporters.
+As Critical Agitator and Researcher on Rising’s Resourcing Racial Justice programme (2020-2021), I supported our Global Majority community and staff, and devised and implemented strategies of rest and care through action research working with our community and critical friends and supporters.

 community

 In 2022, I co-led UnEarthed with Lukus Robbins - a National Lottery and Joseph Rowntree Foundation funded project.
 We explored what our future relationship to land might be when we take time to imagine futures collectively, as part of our communities.
-After our UK wide tour, we worked on a publication illustrating the main themes and findings - this UnEarthed Greenprint is now live and ready to view.
+After our UK wide tour, we worked on a publication illustrating the main themes and findings - the UnEarthed Greenprint.

-Since 2020 I've been co-curating with Cardiff collective gentle/radical.
-During lockdown we experimented with offering quality community film events and artist training programmes online.
-For instance, in November 2020 we ran Anthologies of Care - an experimental online space exploring self care, restoration and reparation and in February 2021 we ran a training programme for ethical artistic co-creation for National Theatre Wales and National Resources Wales.
-Last year we were working on our Turner Prize nomination exhibition, and I was co-leading our in person event exploring critical connections (not critical mass) in community arts practice.
+From 2020-2023 I was a freelance Curator/Producer with Cardiff collective gentle/radical.
+During lockdown we experimented with offering quality community film events and artist training programmes online, for example, in February 2021 we ran a training programme for ethical artistic co-creation for National Theatre Wales and National Resources Wales.
+In 2021 we worked on our Turner Prize nomination exhibition, and I co-lead our in person event exploring critical connections (not critical mass) in community arts practice.
+Post lockdown I helped re-imagine the gentle/radical Film Club - the collective's flagship project which has been running for 15+ years.

 space

 Space and place are really important in my inclusion and engagement work, as other roles show.
-In addition, in 2019/20 I was a Research Fellow in Inclusion for Digital Placemaking.
-My research explored how digital/hybrid spaces and digital placemaking processes could centre care and support radical change makers and has been pivotal to my work
+In 2019-2020 I was selected as a Research Fellow in Inclusion for Digital Placemaking to explore how digital/hybrid spaces and digital placemaking processes could centre care and support radical change makers.
+This was a pivotal project for me and was an incubator for what would become my business, Studio Susegad.

-Before that, I was a researcher in Inclusive Production Practices - I studied for a creative producing masters (with a focus on inclusion/creative technology); and I also worked at arts organisations Trinity and Watershed.
+Before that, I was a researcher in Inclusive Production Practices - studying for a creative producing masters (with a focus on inclusion/creative technology); and I also worked at arts organisations Trinity (a community arts organistion) and Watershed (an independent cinema and cultural hub).

 Anagram